pubnub/c-core/qt/README.md

 # Pubnub C-core for Qt

 This is a part of C-core for the Qt.
-It is tested only with Qt5, though it may work with Qt4 without much (if any) changes.
+It is tested to work only with Qt5.
+It builds on Qt4, too, but there are some run-time issues, i.e. publishing some JSON object fails.

 Unlike the C++ wrapper, which wraps a "full featured" C-core platform, this is a "Qt-native C-core" of sorts.
 It provides